 UBER is a great app to use in the bigger cities of Colombia.
 There is always the threat of being scammed by taxi drivers in foreign countries.
 Using UBER avoids this; however, you need to be vigilant.
 Always check the number plate against the car that arrives, and only use drivers with high ratings.
 UBER is either illegal in Colombia or very frowned upon by other taxi drivers.
 I have heard both versions so I am not exactly sure which is true!
 Often the UBER driver will not enter airports or bus terminals, and will always ask you to sit in the front seat.

 You didn’t hear this from me… but a little bird told me that if you have perhaps left your student card at home, that most people wont make a fuss and will happily give you a student discount…!

 It is really useful to learn at least a few key Spanish phrases.
 English is not widely spoken, and just a few simple phrases will make things so much easier!

-So with all that in mind, the only thing left to do is book you flight, pack your bags and say hello to 3 weeks in the amazing Colombia!
+So with all that in mind, the only thing left to do is book you flight!
+Pack your bags and say hello to an amazing 3 weeks in Colombia!